 If you suffer from chronic pain, you know just how debilitating it can be.
 Complex regional pain syndrome negatively affects many Americans; however, help is available.
-Dr. Jay M. Shah, at the SamWell Institute for Pain Management in Colonia, New Jersey, is experienced at helping his patients manage their symptoms and get back to the activities that they love.
-Call either office location or use the online booking tool to request an appointment.
+Drs.
+Jay M. Shah and Jeffrey Deygoo, at the SamWell Institute for Pain Management in Colonia, New Jersey, are experienced at helping their patients manage their symptoms and get back to the activities that they love.
+Call either office location or use the online booking tool to request an appointment today.

 Complex regional pain syndrome (CRPS) is a debilitating and painful condition where a high level of nerve impulses are sent to a particular site in your body.
 These impulses cause a wide range of difficult symptoms and can make life quite challenging for the patient.
 While there is no cure, it is important to seek proper medical care to explore available treatments.

 While scientists do not yet fully understand complex regional pain syndrome, it is known that different factors can cause it.
 Following injury, it can be caused by an abnormal triggering of the immune response.
 At other times, it may be caused by irregular pain receptor functioning.

 Because complex regional pain syndrome can affect many parts of the body, symptoms can vary widely in location, severity, and duration.
 Most patients complain of continuous and intense pain that worsens with time.
 Other symptoms may include:

 Getting proper medical care is key to finding the right treatment plan.
 Dr. Shah and his team take ample time to fully understand your condition and develop a personalized plan of care that fits your needs.

 RSD, or reflex sympathetic dystrophy, is a common form of complex regional pain syndrome.
 It is characterized by lasting pain, usually following a stroke or heart attack, and can manifest as burning, aching, or throbbing sensations.
 In addition, RSD can occur as a result of many other forms of injury, such as: